Sports

 Cannabis should remain on the list of substances considered doping worldwide.
 The information was provided by a spokesperson for the World Anti-Doping Agency, in an exclusive article published in Wall Street Journal.
-After strong calls from the United States of America (USA) and the Netherlands for an easing of this ban, the International Agency appears to be inclined to continue its ban.
+After strong appeals from the United States of America (USA) and the Netherlands for an easing of this ban, the International Agency appears to be inclined to continue its ban.

 Despite advances in regulations regarding the use of cannabis, medicinal or recreational, the world of professional sport has zero tolerance for cannabis, which is included in a list of prohibited substances, managed by the International Anti-Doping Agency (WADA).
 The updates of these lists are carried out in conjunction with the anti-doping authorities of the various countries, an updated version being in force at the beginning of each year.